x1lont/x1lont/README.md

 ## About Me

-I'm a 15-year-old early-career developer and graphic designer who cares about clean websites, creative digital projects, and practical programming.

-At the moment, I’m sharpening my Python and Java skills, testing new ideas, and building projects for what’s ahead.
+I’m 15 y.o early-career developer and graphic designer who cares about clean websites, creative digital projects, and practical programming.
+At the moment, I’m working on sharpening my Python and Java skills, testing new ideas, and building projects for what’s ahead.

 - Focused on web development, programming, and digital design
 - Learning through experiments and hands-on projects